 With its innovative choreography, stunning sets and spectacular performances, this production is a gem to be treasured in the company’s repertoire.

-When it comes to 'freshening up' classics, Dutch National Opera & Ballet reaches a flashpoint with Raymonda.
+When it comes to 'refreshing' classics, Dutch National Opera & Ballet reaches a new peak with Raymonda.

 Pure magic happens when you bring Makhateli and Young (Abd al-Rahman) on stage together.
 They don't just dance, they breathe dance and do so with such conviction and passion that the fun really springs from it.

 (...) in the meantime, Beaujean and her team have delivered a valuable piece of repertoire that Dutch National Ballet can can be proud of and that a broad contemporary audience can enjoy (...).

 With this Raymonda, Dutch National Ballet shows that the company belongs to the absolute world top.